 - Traditional image processing: Image processing techniques generally do not require historical data for training and are unsupervised in nature.

-- Advantages: Therefore, these tasks do not require annotated images, where humans manually label the data (for supervised training).
+- Advantages: These tasks do not require annotated images, where humans manually label the data (for supervised training).

-Object detection is one of the most fundamental and challenging technologies in computer vision.
-It has received a great deal of attention in recent years, especially with the success of deep learning methods that now dominate the latest detection methods.
+Object detection is one of computer vision’s most fundamental and challenging technologies.
+Consequently, it has received significant attention in recent years, especially with the success of deep learning methods that now dominate the latest detection methods.

 Object detection is becoming increasingly important for computer vision applications in any industry.